Interview Follow-Up: Thank You Email & Next Steps

 When should I send a thank you email?

-What if I don't hear back?
+What if I don't hear back after my interview?

 Conclusion